 Calls from those affected by alcohol dependency in Surrey form the largest number of calls to the line.

 The majority of SDAC's funding is granted by the Substance Misuse Commissioning Public Health Surrey County Council, a public body which commissions SDAC and others to help Surrey residents by providing a range of drug and alcohol treatment and recovery programmes.
 We have also received awards from corporate donors, lotteries and personal donations.

-SDAC is a charity managed by a committee of volunteers.
+SDAC is a charity and limited company managed by a committee of volunteers.
 We provide a 24 Hour Helpline manned by operators who are also volunteers.
-The funding covers the costs of employing a trainer, a coordinator/administrator and also marketing and publicity contractors.
+The funding covers the costs of employing a trainer/outreach manager, a coordinator/administrator and also marketing and publicity contractors.

 Surrey Drug and Alcohol Care Ltd were recently awarded the Queen's Award for Voluntary Services, a MBE for volunteer organizations.
 This outstanding and prestigious award recognized SDACs work in the community.

 Surrey Drug and Alcohol Care Ltd is a member of Helplines Partnership - the membership body for organisations that provide helpline services in the UK and internationally.
 Membership is available to all organisations involved in providing multi-channel support to the public or a specific sector with the aim of improving an individual’s wellbeing.
 SDAC confirms it meets the Terms and Conditions of membership.